Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-A flexible life insurance policy is a good option for people who want to manage their life insurance policies more closely.
-Flexible — or adjustable or universal — life insurance earns cash value like a whole life policy and can be a great option for couples at any stage of their lives.
-You can increase or reduce the amount of coverage and premium amount, depending on the terms and conditions of your policy.
+A Universal life insurance policy is a good option for people who want to manage their life insurance policies more closely.
+Universal — life insurance earns cash value like a whole life policy and can be a great option for couples at any stage of their lives.
+You can typically increase or reduce the amount of coverage and premium amount, depending on the terms and conditions of your policy.

 Life insurance is a proactive way to secure your loved ones’ financial futures and provide for them after you’re gone.
 Connect with your American Family Insurance agent to discuss life insurance options for you and your partner and build a plan to help protect what matters most to you.